sbgn/sbgn/docs/about2.md

 The duties of the SBGN Scientific Committee are to help securing the financial support for SBGN development, to advocate the use of the language in their community, and to check that the development of SBGN is harmonious and democratic.
 The scientific committee does not have any decision-making power on the content of SBGN, although its advices presumably weight much in the decisions taken by the community.

 Principal investigators of grants supporting SBGN development and maintenance are entitled to become members.
 Other memberships are proposed by the running Scientific Committee and the Editorial Board.
 Invited members may be pioneers or major players in the field of graphical representation of knowledge, or leading figures in fields that may endorse SBGN.
 New memberships require unanimity of expressed opinions from current members.
 The terms of invited members are yearly, renewable without restriction.
-Renewal must be proposed and seconded by existing members of scientific committee.
+Renewal must be proposed and seconded by existing members of the scientific committee.
 The current members of the SBGN Scientific Committee:

 * <strong>Igor Goryanin</strong>, SBGN PI, joined in 2009.
 * <strong>Hiroaki Kitano</strong>, SBGN PI, joined in 2009.